Wu-Wu/Dist-Zilla-PluginBundle-Author-CHIM/README.md

     FAKE=1 dzil release

-The distribution won't be uploaded to the CPAN if option or variable will found.
+The distribution won't actually uploaded to the CPAN if option or variable will found.

 # SEE ALSO